Skip to main content

 Make sure that if you have any sort of limitations, like salary, timezone, or shifts, they're prominently displayed in the job description.

-For more on writing job descriptions, check out my article: how to write zinger job descriptions.
+For more on writing job descriptions, check out my article on how to write a job description.

 While some of the standard job boards have been trying to accommodate for more remote positions, you may want to take a look at remote-specific job boards.